Download The Flier

 This module is mainly aimed at those responsible for ensuring that supply labelling is compliant and Safety Data Sheet writers.

-It is recommended that delegates also attend Module 17 and Module 18 to gain a complete understanding of CLP.
+It is recommended that delegates also attend Module 16 (CLP Classification) (more details to follow) to gain a complete understanding of CLP.

 Benefits Of Attending?